DisruptivelyUseful/handheld-light-graffiti/README.md

 This style of projection is called “gobo” projection.
 “Gobo” stands for “Goes before optics” because putting a stencil between a light and a lens projects a crisp, focused image.
 A stencil used for projection like this is sometimes referred to as [“a gobo”.](https://en.wikipedia.org/wiki/Gobo_(lighting)) and can be made of clear acetate sheet, acrylic, wood or metal (depending on how hot your light source gets)

 You’ll need to be able to make stencils to throw your own images.
 We used a Glowforge(https://glowforge.com/) basic 40W laser cutter to cut thin (1/16th”) black acrylic for our stencils, which worked well with the style of LED flashlight we suggest.
 We made a round stencil at 1.61" diameter because that is what fit inside the head of the flashlight we used.
 We have provided these .svg files [in this repo](https://github.com/DisruptivelyUseful/handheld-light-graffiti/tree/master/stencil-svg-files) for you to use.
-They may (proabably) need to be resized to fit your flashlight.
+They may (probably) need to be resized to fit your flashlight.
 If you don't have a laser cutter you could ask your local makerspace for access to one, or use an online lasercutting service like [Ponoko.](https://www.ponoko.com/).

 Another, potentially more accessible way of creating stencils is by [printing transparencies](https://github.com/DisruptivelyUseful/handheld-light-graffiti/tree/master/transparency-stencil-files), which we have also provided files for.
 Keep in mind, you might need to resize them to fit your flashlight.

 If you don’t have access to a laser cutter or printer you can experiement with making your own stencils using different materials, like thin plastic, stiff card stock, or even a tin can and an exacto knife.

-We are also offering (at this time) to lasercut an acrylic stencil, for free, for anyone who is trying to make their own projector.
-We know it can be difficult to get this part done, and we would like to help you.
-Please email the diameter of stencil you need, and what you want it to say, to Claire at clacassidy@gmail.com.

 Cut-out stencils work best for larger words and simple phrases.
 For smaller/more text/detailed images, we found that laser engraving an image onto CLEAR or transparent acrylic of any light color, and then spray painting the engraved area black before peeling off the protective paper, worked surprisingly well.
 It may be worth playing around with that approach if you DO have access to a laser cutter.

 Get creative!
-And let us know what works well for you!
+Maybe let us know what works well for you!

 **SAFETY TIP**: Test your stencil out before-hand and make sure it isn’t getting too hot for the material you are using!
 This is particularly important if you are using PAPER products to make your stencil.